This text is translated into Russian by google automatic human level neural machine.

 The most important direction of a systemic nature, which the federal government is not unsuccessfully dealing with, is the reduction of infrastructural restrictions.
 First of all, the breakthrough was a decision in the form of a federal law on equalization of energy tariffs, the high level of which is the strongest deterrent for the development of the macroregion.
 It is assumed that on average the tariffs in the Far East will decrease by 30%, and the sharpest tariff reduction will occur in Chukotka, Sakhalin and Yakutia.
 2017 year will be a test for this decision, as far as in some regions tariffs continue to increase and the leveling value can be leveled if it simply means a return to old tariffs that were by no means low.
 In addition, in the Far East, the growth of tariffs for housing and communal services continues, which, according to the government order, will happen from 1 July (the increase will most affect Yakutia and Kamchatka).

-There is also ambiguity in the solution of the problem of transport accessibility of the macroregion.
-In particular, the issue of air access remains the focus of the authorities' attention (it was part of Vladimir Putin's instructions), but the problem of government subsidizing of air transportation became more acute.
+There is also some ambiguity in solving the problem of transport accessibility of the macroregion.
+In particular, the topic of air accessibility remains in the center of attention of the authorities (it was also one of the orders of Vladimir Putin), but the problem of state subsidies for air travel has become more acute.

 In the policy of the state aimed at accelerating the development of the Far East, a number of innovations can be identified in the last year.